hyperledger/fabric/docs/source/commands/configtxgen.md

     	Performs the config generation as a particular organization (by name), only including values in the write set that org (likely) has privilege to set
   -channelID string
-    	The channel ID to use in the configtx -inspectBlock string
+    	The channel ID to use in the configtx
+  -configPath string
+    	The path containing the configuration to use (if set) -inspectBlock string
     	Prints the configuration contained in the block at the specified path -inspectChannelCreateTx string